 To earn full points in this category, you will attend class, have your work completed and on your desk by the beginning of class, present your work to the class or your group when requested, share ideas with classmates, and listen attentively when other people share their ideas.
 Please attend and participate in all classes.

-Most book sections will have a reading assignment to help prepare you for that section of material.
+- Most book sections will have a reading assignment to help prepare you for that section of material.
 This should be completed BEFORE we start that section.
-Notebook explanations are an opportunity for you to practice written explanations (and oral explanations when you are picked to present) prior to the exam.
-Homework problems should be completed soon after we finish each section.
-Your participation in class counts toward your daily grade even when papers are not collected.
+We will use those answers as we discuss the material in class. - Notebook explanations are an opportunity for you to practice written explanations (and oral explanations when you are picked to present) prior to the exam.
+Although I will not grade everyone's explanations, I would be happy to read them and provide feedback if you request it.
+Feedback works best in person (office hours, after class, or a scheduled appointment), but I will respond via email (using track changes in Word) if you cannot meet in person. - Homework problems should be completed soon after we finish each section.
+You can check answers to some of these problems in the back of your book.
+You are welcome to use my text to check most other problems.
+I would be happy to discuss any of the problems with you, and I encourage you to discuss them with each other.
+These are excellent preparation for the test.

-Group Explanations
+Formal Explanations